GreptimeTeam/docs/docs/nightly/en/user-guide/log/quick-start.md

 (6 rows)
 ```

-From the above result, we can see that based on the processed result of the pipeline, the `public.logs` table contains 6 fields: id1 and id2 are converted to the int32 type, type, log, and logger are converted to the string type, and time is converted to a timestamp type and indexed as Timestamp.
+From the above result, we can see that based on the processed result of the pipeline, the `public.logs` table contains 6 fields: `id1` and `id2` are converted to the `Int32` type, `type`, `log`, and `logger` are converted to the `String` type, and time is converted to a `TimestampNanosecond` type and indexed as Timestamp.

-## Querying Logs
+## Query logs

-Just like any other data, we can use standard SQL to query log data.
+We can use standard SQL to query log data.

 ```shell
 # Connect to GreptimeDB using MySQL or PostgreSQL protocol